mrmitew/Kommand/README.md

 * See the sample app

 # Note
 Please note that the `execute()` and `undo()` return `Any`, according to the `Command` interface.
 Therefore, you can return the output of the request/command back to the caller.
 However, you would need to type cast from `Any` to your known object.
+Perhaps we can now benefit from (Kotlin contracts)[https://kotlinlang.org/docs/reference/whatsnew13.html] to make a smart cast, but I haven't looked into it yet in depth.

 Example:
 ```kotlin